tiagohs/script-reader/README.md

 ### DISCLAIMER:

-- HQR is not responsible for any contents linked or referred to from his contents – If any damage occurs by the use of information presented there, only the author of the respective pages might be liable, not the one who has linked to these pages.
+- Script Reader is not responsible for any contents linked or referred to from his contents – If any damage occurs by the use of information presented there, only the author of the respective pages might be liable, not the one who has linked to these pages.
-- HQR doesn’t host any content
+- Script Reader doesn’t host any content
 - If you think the content of some comic are objectionable, please report it to us.

 ### Libaries:

 <ul>
+  <li><a href="https://github.com/airbnb/lottie-android">Lottie</a> - Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!</li>
   <li><a href="https://github.com/ReactiveX/RxAndroid">RxAndroid 2</a> - RxJava bindings for Android </li>
   <li><a href="https://github.com/ReactiveX/RxJava">RxJava 2</a> - Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM. </li>
   <li><a href="https://github.com/square/retrofit">Retrofit 2</a> - Type-safe HTTP client for Android and Java by Square, Inc.</li>